grief

 To start, let's define self-care:

-We cannot run on empty and we cannot live always scraping the bottom; we must give from the overflow.
-We are more efficient, more vibrant, clearer-thinking, more energetic, more loving, more patient, and more connected to others and the world when we’re satiated and restored.
-Just a small shift in that equilibrium can make us cranky or irritable, so chronically running on empty starts to cause irreversible damage — even at the cellular level.
-But, when we’re taken care of and thoughtful to ourselves and our bodies, we are not only healthier, we’re better humans to those we love and care about.
+When we’re taken care of and thoughtful to ourselves and our bodies, we are not only healthier, we are better humans to those we love and care about.
 Taking care of yourself has a ripple effect of positive change and influence.
 It can also be a corrective experience.
-Treating your body, mind, and spirit with love and kindness gives you a chance to feel the very things you were denied or didn’t know you needed.
-YOU have a chance to be in control and to be the benefactor of that gift — what a remarkable shift in dynamics from what you’ve always known.
+Treating your body, mind, and spirit with love and kindness gives you a chance to feel the very things you were denied when you were younger or didn’t know you needed.
+YOU have a chance to be in control and be the benefactor of that gift — what a remarkable shift in dynamics from what you’ve always known.
 Self-care is active defiance against all who hurt you or trained you to hurt yourself.
 With every positive affirmation, loving touch, and self-protective act, you strongly reject and defy everything they drilled into you and hoped you’d feel forever.
 Reclaim your worth.
 It’s YOURS, not theirs.

 Self-care is in no way selfish.
 It is an absolute necessity for all living beings.
 We deserve to feel well, nourished, secure, and forgiven.
 And, meeting our needs helps more than just us.
 Our loved ones want to see us fulfilled, and they enjoy seeing when we carry ourselves with lightness.
 Those needs, however, are in no way limited to what can be resolved with an adult coloring book or Netflix series.
-They’re complex and meeting them may require larger tasks such as setting appropriate boundaries, changing jobs, paying bills on time, scheduling doctor's appointments, ending self-harming behaviors, and so much more.
+They’re complex, and meeting them may require larger tasks, such as setting appropriate boundaries, changing jobs, paying bills on time, scheduling doctor's appointments, ending self-harming behaviors, and so much more.
 Below, you’ll find a wide variety of self-care options.
 We cannot wait to hear about your journey with greater self-empathy and learning the positive impact that taking ownership of your life can create.

 Screen Shot 2017-11-20 at 7.10.47 PM.png